britram/rains-prototype/draft-trammell-rains-protocol.md

 - Subject: A name or address about which Assertions can be made.
 - Object: A type/value pair of information about a name within an Assertion.
-- Assertion: A mapping between a Subject and an Object, signed by the Authority for the namespace containing that Subject.
-See {{assertions}}.
+- Singular Assertion: A mapping between a Subject and one or several Objects, signed by the Authority for the namespace containing that Subject.
+See
+  {{assertions}}.
 - Authority: An entity that has the right to determine which Assertions exist within its Zone
-- Delegation: An Assertion that an Authority has given the right to make assertions about the Assertions within the part of a namespace identified by a Subject to a subordinate Authority, by virtue of holding a secret key which can generate signatures verifiable using a public key associated with a delegation to the Zone.
+- Delegation: An Assertion proving that an Authority has given the right to make Assertions about names within the part of a namespace identified by a Subject to a subordinate Authority.
+This subordinate Authority holds a secret key which can generate signatures verifiable using a public key associated with a delegation to the Zone.
 - Zone: A portion of a namespace rooted at a given point in the namespace hierarchy.
 A Zone contains all the Assertions about Subjects tha exist within